Tropical cyclones in 2010: May

 May was a relatively inactive month with five tropical cyclones forming and all five received names.
 Tropical Storm Agatha was the deadliest and costliest of the month, killing around 204 people and inflicting $1.11 billion in damage.
 Cyclone Phet was the most intense tropical cyclone in the month.
-As Category 4 tropical cyclone on the Saffir–Simpson Hurricane Wind Scale (SSHWS), Phet was the least intense for that category on record, with a high pressure of 970 hPa.
+As Category 4 tropical cyclone on the Saffir–Simpson Hurricane Wind Scale (SSHWS), Phet was one of the least intense for that category on record, with a high pressure of 964 hPa.
 Phet attained 3-minute sustained winds of 100 MPH.